DHTMLX/docs-suite/docs/integration/suite_and_backend.md

 Thus, to transfer data from your backend to the Suite components, all you need to do is create a valid JSON dataset.
 You can load it into the component using the [load()](/data_collection/api/datacollection_load_method/) method of DataCollection.

+Besides, the DHTMLX library allows providing a [multi-user backend](#multi-user-backend-for-suite-widgets) for any Suite component.

 ## Examples of using DHTMLX Suite widgets with Node.js

 Let's have an overview of the examples.